azat-co/practicalnode/chapter8/chapter8.md

 })
 ```

-Have you noticed a `:collectionName` string in the URL pattern parameter?
-This and the previous `app.param()` middleware are what give us the `req.collection` object, which points to a specified collection in our database.
+So have you noticed a `:collectionName` string in the URL pattern parameter?
+This and the previous `app.param()` middleware are what give us the `req.collection` object, which points to a specified collection in our database. `toArray` create either an error `e` or array of items `results`.

-The object-creating end point (POST `/collections/:collectionName`) is slightly easier to grasp because we just pass the whole payload to the MongoDB.
+Next is the object-creating endpoint POST `/collections/:collectionName`.
+It is slightly easier to grasp because we just pass the whole payload to the MongoDB.
+Again we use `req.collection`.
+The second argument to `insert()` is optional.
+Yeah.
+I know it's not super secure to pass unfiltered and not-validated payload to the database, but what can go wrong (sarcasm font)?

 ```js
 app.post('/collections/:collectionName', (req, res, next) => {